-The year 2021 marks 20 years since the September 11 terrorist attacks in the United States of America that shook the world.
+The September 11 terrorist attacks in the United States of America shook the world.
 These attacks, which targeted the World Trade Center in New York City, the Pentagon in Arlington, Virginia, and a third unknown location, resulted in the loss of thousands of lives and affected nearly every member of the world family.
-As we remember 9/11 two decades later—including the lives lost, the sacrifices made, the selflessness shown, and the heroism that unified the world in a time of unbelievable tragedy—we stop to say thank you.
+As we remember 9/11—including the lives lost, the sacrifices made, the selflessness shown, and the heroism that unified the world in a time of unbelievable tragedy—we stop to say thank you.

 Thank you to the brave first responders, many of whom gave their lives to save victims of the attacks.
 Thank you to the families, friends, and loved ones who helped those who needed it most.
 Thank you to those whose hearts were drawn so close in empathy to everyone who was suffering and in need.
 We remember you.